mssola/soria/README.md

 To install it, just drop the `soria-theme.el` file into your `~/.emacs.d` and load it with `load-theme`.

+## Configuration

+This color theme defines the `soria` group, which in turn has only one configuration option:

+- `soria-hide-helm-header`: the Helm package in combination with Projectile shows a header that in my humble opinion is quite useless and it's distracting.
+For this reason, this header is hidden by default.
+If you set it to false, then you'll see the header with the same colors as the status line.

+Moreover, this theme also provides one function that can be used as a hook:
+`soria-purple-identifiers`.
+As a reminder, this color theme is a port from Vim, and Vim and Emacs have some different takes on function identifiers.
+As such, the original Vim theme defines identifiers as purple, but only method definitions in Ruby, Perl and PHP (languages that I've used with these theme, there might be more) were highlighted this way, but that wasn't the case for C, C++ or Go.
+This is certainly a bug in Vim, but I got used to it, and when doing this port I could notice this a lot.
+For this reason, by default this color theme for Emacs defines function identifiers as white, but it provides this function so in other languages can be drawn in purple.

 ## License

 Copyright (C) 2016 Miquel Sabaté Solà <mikisabate@gmail.com>